TajeshwarrSingh/Induction/README.md

 ### **Summary – Day 2**

 Day 2 provided a perfect blend of wellness awareness, creativity, and technical learning.
 The GitHub session especially stood out for introducing us to real-world tools early in our journey.
+## Day 3: Expert Lecture by Dr. Jaswinder Singh (IAPT Incharge) on Examining the Inner and Ethical Self
+An engaging and thought-provoking session in the auditorium kicked off the day.
+In order to encourage us to have a moment of quiet and introspection, Dr. Jaswinder Singh started by asking each student to close their eyes and focus inward.
+Following this quick meditation, he inquired about our feelings and observations.
+Some students reported a deep focus in the middle of their forehead, while others pictured future success or cosmic journeys.
+One student acknowledged that their mind was unable to settle, while another pictured Guru Nanak Dev Ji.

+Dr.Jaswinder Singh used Gurbani, particularly the verse from Japji, to expertly relate these experiences to both scientific explanations and spiritual insights.
+Going further, he presented different forms of meditation and offered insights from his own experiments and self-discovery experiences.
+He examined his own development as a speaker and disclosed that he approached every speaking engagement with sincerity and zeal, treating it as a test.
+He told us how fortunate we are to have such committed teachers guiding us and thanked the GNDEC faculty for their ongoing support.

+He told a heartwarming tale about a girl who went to a job interview near the end.
+She gave an honest response when asked her father's name.
+"You've been chosen," the interviewer declared as soon as he got up.
+She was moved by this and silently acknowledged the greatness of her father, a man she had not previously fully comprehended.
+The narrative reaffirmed his point about the importance of